Voggastur/interactive-frontend-project/README.md

 * Scrolling background image was taken from NASAs website, but converted to a minimum size better suited to my website project

-* The letters J and K for my favicon.ico were found on google picture search, upon finding them I combined them and made converted it into my favicon.ico.